celery/celery/docs/userguide/workers.rst

     More pool processes are usually better, but there's a cut-off point where adding more pool processes affects performance in negative ways.
-    There is even some evidence to support that having multiple worker instances running, may perform better than having a single worker.
+    There's even some evidence to support that having multiple worker instances running, may perform better than having a single worker.
     For example 3 workers with 10 pool processes each.
 You need to experiment to find the numbers that works best for you, as this varies based on application, work load, task run times and other factors.